Senior Software Engineer -- October 2018 - Present

 with my coworkers in the year prior to our

-public launch, and am currently the NYC chapter's elected chapter coordinator.
+public launch, and served as the NYC chapter's elected chapter coordinator

 I volunteered with Google's now-retired Engineering Residency